taktakpeops/jest-environment-browserstack/examples/basic-usage/README.md

-# Usage with Browserstack local
+# Basic Usage

-In this folder, you can find an example showing how to configure Jest and use the environment with Browserstack local.
+In this folder, you can find a basic example showing how to configure Jest and use the environment.

 ## Usage